snowtheghost/Project41-Frontend/deliverables/D2/deliverable-2-subteam-41-1.md

 - Performed Code Reviews on various pull requests.
 - Performed code cleanups on files that were linted.
 - Wrote instructions on how to setup and run the codebase.
+- Added sidebar for participant view.
+- Structured screens for participant view.

 ### Setting up your repo